-See accompanying notes to financial statement.
+See accompanying notes to Statement of Financial Condition.

 (1) Organization

 SMBC Capital Markets, Inc. (the Company) was incorporated in the State of Delaware on December 4, 1986, to engage in a wide range of capital market activities.
 The principal trading activities of the Company include trading in interest rate swaps and options, interest rate caps and floors, and foreign exchange (FX) products.
 The Company also engages in certain investment activities, including leveraged lease transactions and other investments.